 call (303) 860-1115.

-Denver Court Appointed Special Advocates Court Appointed Special Advocates that represent the interests of children in legal proceedings.
-No experience needed but must attend the 40 hour CASA training and pledge 15-20 hours a month for at least 18 months.
-Contact:Complete the online application.
+Denver Court Appointed Special Advocates (CASA) Court Appointed Special Advocates that represent the interests of children in legal proceedings.
+No experience needed but must attend the 40 hour CASA training and pledge 15-20 hours a month for at least 24 months.

 Colorado Lawyers Committee Volunteers help determine significant legal issues, refer individuals to legal services, and answer questions about the legal process.
 Volunteers do not provide legal advice or representation and no expertise in a particular area of law is needed.

 Hate Crimes Education Task Force: a two hour time commitment where you help give presentations at middle and high school’s.
 CLC provides the script for the presentation.
 Contact:Christine Snider, Hate Crimes Coordinator at firstname.lastname@example.org(Subject: Interest in CLC Hate Crimes Program)

 Legal Nights Denver: First and Third Wednesday of each month at Centro San Juan Diego.

 Legal Nights Greeley: Four times per year at Our Lady of Peace Church.

 High School Mock Trial Several different volunteer opportunities available to assist with High School Mock Trial Program.